syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Data-annotations.md

 </td>
 <td>
 Specifies the maximum and minimum value.
-Refer here for more details.
+Refer {{'[here]https://help.syncfusion.com/xamarin-ios/sfdataform/validation#data-annotations)'| markdownify }} for more details.
 </td>
 </tr>
 </table>

 ## Bindable Attribute

 It specifies whether the field should be auto generated or not.
-Refer here for more details.
+Refer [here](https://help.syncfusion.com/xamarin-ios/sfdataform/working-with-dataform#using-attributes) for more details.

 ## Editable Attribute

 It specifies data field is editable or not.
-Refer here for more details.
-Refer here for more details.
+Refer [here](https://help.syncfusion.com/xamarin-ios/sfdataform/editing#disable-editing) for more details.

 ## ReadOnly Attribute

 It specifies data field is read only or not.
-Refer here for more details.
-Refer here for more details.
+Refer [here](https://help.syncfusion.com/xamarin-ios/sfdataform/editing#disable-editing) for more details.

 ## EnumDataType Attribute

 It specifies enum type for data field.
-Refer here for more details.

 ## DataType Attribute

 It specifies data type for the field.
 Supported data types - Text, MultilineText, Date, DateTime, Time, Currency.
-Refer here for more details.
+Refer [here](https://help.syncfusion.com/xamarin-ios/sfdataform/editing#supported-editors-and-associated-dataformitem) for more details.

 ## CustomDataType Attribute

 Percent data type is supported.
-Refer here for more details.
+Refer [here](https://help.syncfusion.com/xamarin-ios/sfdataform/editing#supported-editors-and-associated-dataformitem) for more details.

 ### DisplayOptions Attribute